 The healing process can last anywhere from 7-10 days.
 During and after treatment, temporary swelling, redness, and/or itching may occur.
 Eyebrows can look up to 40% darker and 10-15% thicker during the first 3-5 days of healing.
 Day 4-5 you may experience peeling or flaky skin, do not pick or pull on it.
 Loss of pigment and change in intensity of color is possible if scabbing occurs.
 Day 10-14 your microblading will look like it has disappeared, this is completely normal, and the color will start to reappear after 2 weeks.
 Once the brows are fully healed, you may feel like they look a little patchy or misshapen.
-During your follow up appointment I will assess how you healed and make any necessary adjustments to the shape and color.
+If you decide to book a follow up appointment then I will assess how you healed and make any necessary adjustments to the shape and color at the 2nd appointment.

 During the healing process you must avoid:

 - Brow makeup, face wash, face lotion, etc. on and around your eyebrows

 - Bath towels, tissues, or wash cloths on your face

 - Harsh scrubbing